 - They make good guard dogs

 Though they are small dogs, the Miniature Boxers are great guard dogs.
-In fact, this is one of the things they are commonly used for.
+This is one of the things they are commonly used for.

-They will bark at the sight of an intruder in order to alert you and will come to your aid if you are in danger.
+They will bark at the sight of an intruder to alert you and will come to your aid if you are in danger.

 They are loyal dogs and are very protective.